Project-alphaa/Improved-Animations/README.md

 ![](https://i.imgur.com/j8YAnhl.png)

 ### **🛠 Contributing**
-If anyone wishes to add or maintain mod support, please feel free to do so.
+If anyone wishes to add feature or maintain mod support, please feel free to do so.
 Just ensure to contact me through my Discord server if you need any help.

 ![](https://i.imgur.com/j8YAnhl.png)